rondevu/android-sdk/README.md

 }
 ```

-Nodes wanting to perform `Action`s would extend the following method:
+Nodes wanting to perform `Action` would extend the following method:

 ```java
 Rondevu.perform(relevantAction);